homerhanumat/homerhanumat.github.io/Rmd_sources/2014-02-21-favstatstutorial.markdown

 ## Preliminaries

-`favstats()` comes form the `mosaic` package and we will use some data from the `tigerstats` package, so make sure that both are loaded:
+`favstats()` comes from the `mosaic` package and we will use some data from the `tigerstats` package, so make sure that both are loaded:

     require(mosaic)